jumpnow/jumpnowtek-site/_posts/2017-03-06-BeagleBone-Systems-with-Buildroot.md

     scott@fractal:~/buildroot$ make jumpnow_bbb_pru_defconfig
     scott@fractal:~/buildroot$ make

+If you don't care about the PRU then you can use this defconfig instead

+    scott@fractal:~/buildroot$ make jumpnow_bbb_defconfig
+    scott@fractal:/br5/bbb$ make

 I suggest building outside the buildroot tree by passing an argument like this `O=<some-other-dir>` to the make defconfig step.

     scott@fractal:~/buildroot$ make O=/br5/bbb jumpnow_bbb_pru_defconfig